Body scanners to be mandatory at all airports in 2 years; Here’s what they can see

 New Delhi, Sug 29: Going throught the airport security check is necessary and a safety test in the flying process for the passengers.
 Recently, the Bureau of Civil Aviation Security (BCAS), on Thursday said that it will make body scanners mandatory in all major airports in a year and at all airports across India in the next two years.

+There are 24 international airports and 101 domestic airports in the country.
+Twenty-eight are classified as hypersensitive, including those in major cities and conflict zones like Jammu and Kashmir or the northeastern region.

-So what is a Full body scanner?
+What is a Full body scanner?

 A full-body scanner is a device that detects objects on a person's body for security screening purposes, without physically removing clothes or making physical contact.